asbjornu/developer.swedbankpay.com/_includes/payment-link.md

 ### Introduction

 The Payment Link can be implemented for payment instruments listed below, using the Redirect platform and Swedbank Pay hosted payment page.

-* [Credit card][payment-instruments-card-payment-pages]
+* [Card][payment-instruments-card-payment-pages]
 * [MobilePay][payment-instruments-mobilepay-payment-pages]
 * [Swish][swish]
 * [Vipps][vipps]